TheTimelessX/fragrant/README.md

 + store: it will emit "find" event when your argument called and carry an object (string or undefiend) . for example: --path=/usr/bin

+## Kinds for Flags

++ optional (default)
++ literal -> if flag didnt call and its kind was literal, the help of flag will log, default message log is `invalid syntax detected while using program`

 ## Usage
 ```javascript